rasoulbsd/v2ray-docker-compose/README.md

 # V2Ray Docker Compose

-This repository includes Docker Compose files for V2Ray-based solutions designed to bypass firewalls in restricted networks.
+This repository includes Docker Compose setups for V2Ray-based solutions designed to bypass firewalls in restricted networks.

 The solutions described below are for highly restricted networks where direct access to upstream servers (servers with free internet) is unavailable.
 If you're looking for a simpler Docker Compose setup to run V2Ray on a single server, please refer to the [V2Ray Docker Compose for Single Server](docs/V2RAY_SINGLE.md).